polymeris/dht-cljc/README.md

 `dht-cljc` is a DHT swiss army knife to build, maintain, and query a BitTorrent DHT routing table.
 Operations are centered around updating a Routing Table with pure functions suitable for Atom or Agent storage by the consumer.

-### No network support

-As it stands, the [BEP][bep-5] defines both the protocol and the transport medium, UDP.
-This project aims to implement the protocol while pointedly ignoring the UDP requirement.
-This keeps the library lightweight and composable, but sacrifices automatic pinging and refreshing which must be handled by the consumer.
-But never fear!
-All the tools you need to keep your nodes fresh are open and simple.

 ### Transforms

 * `insert` automatically handles the splitting, rejecting-if-full, and adding nodes.
 It does *not* ping questionable nodes, as that is the responsibility of the consumer.
 See `get-by-overdue` below.
 * `prune` is the opposite (obviously...) of `insert`.
 It removes arbitrary nodes, by infohash, from the routing table, recombining buckets as necessary.
-* `refresh` takes a list of [infohash timestamp] tuples and applies them to their respective nodes.
+* `refresh` takes a list of `[infohash timestamp]` tuples and applies them to their respective nodes.
 Unlike the [BEP][bep-5] we do not track questionable nodes explicitly, preferring to keep that in control of the consumer (see `get-by-overdue`).

 ### Queries

 While the list of nodes is available for all to see, sometimes it's helpful for common slices to be formalized.
-As noted above, the primary functions combine `distance` and `depth` in ways that produce the [BEP][bep-5] recommendation operations.
+The primary functions combine `distance` and `depth` in ways that produce the [BEP][bep-5] recommendation operations.

 * `get-by-depth` gets all the nodes of a certain bucket, defined by `depth` (see below), we simply look for all the items that match that depth.
 But as also noted above, depths below `:splits` will return all nodes in the Client infohash bucket.
 * `get-nearest-peers` takes an infohash and finds the nearest bucket of nodes that are closest, then sorts them based on distance (ascending) from the infohash.
 * `get-by-overdue` returns a list of nodes that are from before the provided timestamp.
 The [BEP][bep-5] describes a 15 minute window for refreshing clients, so the helper function `fifteen-minutes-overdue!` returns a timestamp representing 15 minutes from invocation in milliseconds.

+### Other

+I've included several other helpers for managing DHT clients.

+* `dht-cljc.core/bootstrap-nodes` is a sequence of tuples `[URL port]` that describe public DHT bootstrap nodes that can be queried initially.
+* The `dht-cljc.infohash` namespace has several functions for managing infohashes.
+  * `depth` and `distance` fns
+  * `sha1` that operates on bytes
+  * `generate!` creates a random infohash for your client.
+* The `dht-cljc.utils` namespace has several general helpers.
+  * Transforms to and from hex-encoded strings to byte vectors
+  * A portable `now!` fn that gets the Unix epoch time.
+  * A portable `string->bytes` fn

 ## Details

+### No network support

+As it stands, the [BEP][bep-5] defines both the protocol and the transport medium, UDP.
+This project aims to implement the protocol while pointedly ignoring the UDP requirement.
+This keeps the library lightweight and composable, but sacrifices automatic pinging and refreshing which must be handled by the consumer.
+But never fear!
+All the tools you need to keep your nodes fresh are open and simple.

 ### Router Table